Professor Catherine SpoonerProfessor of Literature and Culture

 Catherine is a Senior Fellow of the Higher Education Academy.

 Catherine completed her BA at the University of Oxford, and her MA and Ph.D at Goldsmiths College, the University of London.
 She has previously worked part-time at Goldsmiths College, and full-time at Falmouth University and the University of Reading, before coming to Lancaster in 2004.

 Catherine Spooner specialises in Gothic literature and culture from the nineteenth century to the present, with a particular interest in fashion.
 She is the author of three books: Fashioning Gothic Bodies, Contemporary Gothic and Post-Millennial Gothic: Comedy, Romance and the Rise of Happy Gothic.
-She has also co-edited three books: The Routledge Companion to Gothic (with Emma McEvoy), Monstrous Media/Spectral Subjects (with Fred Botting) and Return to Twin Peaks (with Jeffrey Weinstock).
+She has also co-edited four books: The Routledge Companion to Gothic, Monstrous Media/Spectral Subjects, Return to Twin Peaks and The Cambridge History of the Gothic Volume 3: The Twentieth and Twenty-first Centuries.
 She is currently working on a Gothic cultural history of the white dress and investigating the modern legacy of the Lancashire Witches.

 PhD Supervision Interests

 I welcome PhD applications related to any aspect of Gothic in literature, film, television and popular culture, or to fashion, costume and dress in literature and/or film.
 I am happy to consider interdisciplinary proposals and projects in creative writing (with a co-supervisor in creative writing).